 For any of you that have been to a concert or sporting event recently and have seen the dozens of people grasping for their cell phone to capture the moment, then you probably already knew this information to be true.
-The CEA recently reported that cell phones now account for 9% of primary image capturing devices.
+The Consumer Electronics Association (CEA) recently reported that cell phones now account for 9% of the primary image capturing devices.

 Tim Herbert, senior director of market research at CEA, said, “Among consumers who now classify their cell phone as their primary image capture device, 47 percent also own a digital camera.
 Consumers have yet to significantly engage in the practice of substituting devices, but rather use devices in a complementary manner.
 As cell phones progress to 3+ megapixels, offer greater storage and more features, this trend may change.